wp-plugins/admin-menu-tree-page-view/readme.txt

 3. You can expand/collapse sub-pages.
 Keeps the meny compact, but gives you the option to instantly dig deep down the page hierarchy.

 == Changelog ==

+= 1.2.1 =
+- The plus-sign/expand link now works at least three levels down in the tree

 = 1.2 =
 - Tree now always opens up when editing a page, so you will always see the page you're ediiting.